Anteru/kyla/doc/source/tutorial.rst

 We'll start by grabbing some test data.
 In ``samples/glfw``, you can find a ``fetch.py`` script which will download two versions of the GLFW library.

-To create the build scripts, run ``create.py`` which will result in two Xml files -- ``glfw-3.1.xml`` and ``glfw-3.1.2.xml``.
+To create the build scripts, run ``create.py`` which will result in two Xml files -- ``glfw-3.1.2.xml`` and ``glfw-3.1.2-filesets.xml``.
 Those build files contain everything necessary to create a repository from the extracted archives.

 Building
 --------

 The next step is to build a repository.
 This is done using the ``kcl`` command line binary, which is expected to be found in the path.
-We'll build a repository for ``glfw-3.1.2`` first, using the ``build.bat`` batch file.
+We'll build a repository for `glfw-3.1.2`` first, using the ``build.bat`` batch file.
 All it does is call the ``kcl`` binary and pass the build file generated previously.
 The script will actually build twice into two separate output folders, one is ``source``, and one is ``target`` - more on that in a moment.

 Validating
 ----------

 Any kyla repository can self-validate for consistency.
 Let's try on the repository we just built - use::

-    kcl validate source
+    $ .\kcl validate source

 This will validate the ``source`` repository.
 You should see::